title ix

 Prevention and Training

-University of Health Sciences and Pharmacy in St. Louis provides educational programming to prevent incidents of prohibited conduct.
+University of Health Sciences and Pharmacy in St. Louis provides educational programming to help prevent incidents of prohibited conduct.

 Each member of the campus community must also complete ongoing awareness and prevention trainings that identify and define prohibited conduct, identify and define consent, provide safe and positive options for bystander intervention, provide risk reduction information, and information regarding the Clery Act and the Annual Security Report.